cesarParra/apexdocs/README.md

   Markdown like Github Pages or Netlify, and use site generators like Jekyll or Gatsby.
 This gives you the freedom to decide how to style your site to match your needs.

-#### New features
+#### Features

-* All Apex annotations are now supported through the `--scope` CLI parameter, not just `namespaceaccessible`.
-This means that scopes like `auraenabled`, `invocablemethod`, `invocablevariable`, `remoteaction`, and all other valid Apex annotations are supported.
-* Just like Javadoc, both `@throws` and `@exception` are supported when referencing an exception thrown by a method or constructor.
+* Custom Annotations

-* Any custom annotation defined in the Apexdoc is at the class level are supported, for example the following will be output to the resulting markdown file:
+Any custom annotation defined in the Apexdoc is at the class level are supported, for example the following will be output to the resulting markdown file:

 ```apex